 Mathematics in the National Curriculum is the basis of all Mathematics taught at Attleborough Academy Norfolk.
 Students will follow the National Curriculum at a level and grade appropriate to their ability.

-Upon entry to Attleborough Academy Norfolk, students are placed into setted groups so that each student is working to his/her ability level.
-The setting is arranged using Key Stage 2 results and primary school recommendations with flexibility at AHS in the first term.
+Upon entry to Attleborough Academy Norfolk, students are placed into groups so that each student is working to his/her ability level.
+The grouping is arranged using Key Stage 2 results and primary school recommendations.
+We also conduct a test during one of the Year 6 visits to the school in the summer preceding entry.
+This test gives a 'maths age' for each student.
+We re-test students in the Spring term so that students can move sets according to their progress during the first term.

 We hope students will enjoy their Mathematics but we will expect them to work hard and to do regular homework to complement work done in the classroom.

-Students will eventually be entered for GCSE examinations at an appropriate level in Year 11 with opportunities for studying further courses to complement and enrich their Mathematics.
-Further Mathematics is offered at GCSE level as well as A Level.
+Students will be entered for GCSE examinations at an appropriate tier in Year 11 with opportunities for studying further courses, such as Further Maths, to complement and enrich their Mathematics.
+In addition, Functional Skills is offered to students from Year 9 upwards to support them to access the GCSE content.

-We follow the framework for the National Strategy.
-The yearly teaching programmes for Years 7 to 11 are organised in six strands linked to the National Curriculum programme of study for Mathematics in Key Stage 3.
+The yearly teaching programmes for Years 7 to 11 combine six strands linked to the curriculum.
 The six strands and the topics that they cover are:

 Using and applying Mathematics to solve problems